functionland/fula-archived/apps/cluster/README.md

 ## macOS notes

 ### Troubleshooting cluster peer discovery

 There is an issue with MDNS on Apple M1 chips that might cause the cluster to not startup properly.

-Even if it does startup properly, you may still probably have to follow the steps below on 'manual peer discovery' since the MDNS interface is still not available.
+Even if it does startup properly, you may still have to follow the steps below on 'manual peer discovery' since the MDNS interface is still not available.

 To work around the startup issue, disable MDNS.
 Find the MDNS entry in `./data/ipfs[0|1]/config` and edit it as follows: